5tefan/ncagg/README.md

  - Unlimited dim config -> concat and fill within, between files as needed
  - Product config -> reshape, subset, and configure global attr strategies

-### Unlimited Dimension Config
+### Unlimited Dimension Configuration

-The unlimited dimension config associates a particular unlimited dimension with a variable by which it can be indexed.
+The Unlimited Dimension Configuration associates a particular unlimited dimension with a variable by which it can be indexed.
+Commonly, a dimension named time is associated with a variable also named time which indicates some epoch value for all data associated with that index of the dimension.

 For example, a file may have a dimension "record_number" which is indexed by a variable "time".
 Using the Unlimited Dimension Configuration, we can specify to aggregate record_number such that the variable "time" forms a monotonic sequence increasing at some expected frequency.

-Here is what a typical L1b product aggregation output looks like:
+Here is what a typical GOES-R L1b product aggregation output looks like:

 ```
 "report_number": {